neosaurrrus/blog-entries/50 - GraphQL from scratch.md

 1. Write an update driver GraphQL mutation
 2. Test it out on Graphiql
-3. Add the mutation to our queries component (still need to sort that out)
+3. Add the mutation to our queries component (still need to split that out)
 4. Writes a component that:
    - Has a driver form
    - Populate the form with details found for that particular driver